 Let’s look in detail now at how this constructed amino acid chain can benefit you for bodybuilding purposes when consumed as a supplement.
 BPC-157 may have a lot of potential benefits, but what’s the real-world evidence that it’s worth taking on top of everything else you guys probably already are?

-Part of the problem is that most of the studies have been done on rats, and there have been very few human studies done into the effects of BPC-157.
+Part of the problem is that most of the studies have been done on rats, and there have been very few human studies done on the effects of BPC-157.
 Those that have were small scale, or incomplete, and do not fully show the benefits, or the problems.

 But anecdotally, piecing everything together, these are the most important potential BPC-157 results & benefits you can get: